Sybit-Education/Diveni/docs/guide/user.md

 do interactive planning from different locations.
 In addition, the mobile application offers JIRA integration.

+By the way: "diveni" is Esperanto for "guess": <https://en.wiktionary.org/wiki/diveni>

 ## Roles

 There are two roles of users: